DOI10.47051/CTUE6496

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..12,13 Ninia hudsoni is listed in this category because, although few populations are known,5 the species has a broad distribution that includes many protected areas and it persists in human-modified habitats.12 Currently, there are no major widespread threats affecting the long-term survival of the species.
 The most important localized threats to some populations of N. hudsoni is forest destruction due to the expansion of the agricultural frontier, the construction of roads through pristine habitats, large-scale mining, and hydroelectric projects.

-Distribution: Ninia hudsoni has a broad (~2,714,110 km2) distribution in the Amazon Basin, from southern Colombia to northern Bolivia and eastward to Central Brazil.
-According to current records, N. hudsoni exhibits an uncommon range.
-This species seems to be restricted to the north, south, and west edges of the Amazon basin.5 Nevertheless, the state of knowledge about the distribution of this snake is still extremely fragmentary.
-In Ecuador, this species occurs at elevations between 194 and 1485 m (Fig. 2).
+Distribution: Ninia hudsoni has a broad (~2,714,110 km2) distribution throughout the Amazon Basin, from southern Colombia and Ecuador (Fig. 2) to northern Bolivia and eastward to Central Brazil.
+This species seems to be restricted to the north, south, and west edges of the Amazon basin.5

 Distribution of Ninia hudsoni in Ecuador